denniscwylie/maclearn/README.md

 - [6-svm-bootstrap-random-forests-auc-Python.ipynb](6-svm-bootstrap-random-forests-auc-Python.ipynb)

 ### data

 The directories **data** contains two example data sets (described in the lecture notes).
 The remaining files in the repository are small R or python scripts either `source`d (R) or `import`ed (Python) at various points in the jupyter notebooks.

+Please note that you do not need to (and should not) unzip any of the gzipped files (which can be identified by the extension ".gz" at the end of the file name)!
+They can be loaded into R or Python directly as is and the notebooks are configured to access them using the gzipped forms.

 ## Suggested prerequisites